CESNET/metacentrum-user-docs/docs/software/install-software/index.md

     With software installed in your home directory, the availability is limited to the availability of that particular `/storage`.
 That is why, in case you have tested the software and intend to use it for **long running jobs**, we encourage users to ask us for system wide installation.

 !!! tip
-    Often users try to install a minor and easy-looking software locally and fail. **This is very common and nothing to be ashamed of.** If this happens (and you still want to keep the installation to your home directory), do not hesitate to contact User support at <meta@cesnet.cz> for help.
+    Often users try to install a minor and easy-looking software locally and fail. **This is very common.** If this happens (and you still want to keep the installation to your home directory), do not hesitate to contact User support at <meta@cesnet.cz> for help.
 They will reproduce the errors you get, find a solution and send it back to you in step-by-step guide. *Any installation process, no matter how straightforward it looks at the beginning, can get tricky.*

 ### System-wide installation

-**This option means that the user sends request for software installation to <meta@cesnet.cz>.
-The User support team will install the software into system directories and make a modulefile through which the software can be loaded and used.**
+*This option means that the user sends request for software installation to <meta@cesnet.cz>.
+The User support team will install the software into system directories and make a modulefile through which the software can be loaded.*

 **Features of system-wide installation:**